hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Nitrogen 59%, Oxygen 30%, Argon 10%

-**General:** Recola stands as the enigmatic third superpower, emphasizing unparalleled speed in its fleet at the expense of several key systems like shields.
+**General:** [Only recently discovered](./The%20Timeline%20of%20Resueland%20History.md#518-adotr-the-discovery-of-recola), Recola stands as the enigmatic third superpower, emphasizing unparalleled speed in its fleet at the expense of several key systems like shields.
 This strategic choice enables its ships to outperform rivals in agility and rapid strike capability.
 To ensure the utmost secrecy, their forces are operating under stringent directives: they must be destroyed, rather than captured.
 This means that in the event of an impending defeat or encirclement by enemy forces, soldiers are expected to fight to death, going so far as to neutralize themselves rather than risk being captured and interrogated.
 Specializing in radar and radio manipulation, Recola has skillfully influenced the outcome of the Rescueland-Helucky war, playing both sides from the shadows.
 The exact size of Recola's forces and the location of its home planet remain undiscovered by the other two superpowers, which refer to it simply as “The Third Army.”
 This secrecy grants Recola a significant advantage, allowing it to maneuver strategically without revealing its capabilities or intentions.

 ## Fadet System